Preserver problems on Toeplitz matrices: Introduction

 \section{Introduction}

 Linear preserver problems form a classical and active area of matrix theory and operator algebras.
 They concern the characterization of linear maps on spaces of matrices (or operators) that leave invariant certain properties, functions, sets or relations \cite{LP,LT}.
 The subject originated with Frobenius \cite{Fr} who determined the precise form of linear preservers of the determinant on $M_n$, the set of $n\times n$ complex matrices.
-It was shown that such a map has the form $A \mapsto M A N$ or $A \mapsto M A^\top N$ with $\det(MN)=1$.
+It was shown that such a map has the form

+with $\det(MN)=1$.
 The result was extended to matrices of arbitrary fields by Dieudonn\'{e} in \cite{D}.
-Marcus and Moyls in \cite{MM1,MM2} determined the structure of linear preservers of rank and the set of rank one matrices.
-The preservers also have the form $A \mapsto MAN$ or $A \mapsto MA^\top N$ for some nonsingular matrices $M$ and $N$.
+Marcus and Moyls in \cite{MM1,MM2} determined the structure of linear rank preservers The preservers also have the form \eqref{class} for some nonsingular matrices $M$ and $N$.
 It turns out that many preservers can be shown to be rank one preservers so that the result of Marcus and Moyls applies.
 The preserving properties can then be used to deduce additional information on the matrices $M$ and $N$.

 In this paper, we study linear preserver problems in the linear space of $n\times n$ Toeplitz matrices over $\IF$, where $\mathbb F$ is the complex field $\mathbb C$ or the real field $\mathbb R$.
-Recall that a \textbf{Toeplitz matrix} (or diagonal-constant matrix) is a matrix in which each descending diagonal from left to right is constant.
+Recall that a {\em Toeplitz matrix} (or diagonal-constant matrix) is a matrix in which each descending diagonal from left to right is constant.
 Formally, a matrix $A\in M_n$ is Toeplitz if its $(i,j)$ entry $A_{i,j}$ depends only on the index difference, i.e., $A_{i,j} = a_{i-j}$ for $a_{1-n}, \dots, a_0, \dots, a_{n-1} \in \IF$.
 Hence,

 Toeplitz matrices are useful in many topics including signal processing, numerical computation and operator theory; for example, see \cite{Toe1, Toe2, Toe3} and their references.
 The study of preservers on Toeplitz matrices reveals new rigidity phenomena arising from the interplay between linearity, structure, and the preserved quantity.